 For the geeks among us, this pumping station is the largest, still operational, steam-powered pumping station in the world!

 When Woudagemaal opened in 1920, it was used to pump excess water out of Friesland.
-Today, it’s used only as a “help” to more modern pumping stations in case of exceptionally high water levels in the province.
+Today, it’s used only as an aid to more modern pumping stations in case of exceptionally high water levels in the province.

 A celebration of technology and the Dutch mastery of the water, Woudagemaal is one of the UNESCO World Heritage Sites in the Netherlands.
 So when making your trip to the north of the Netherlands, you shouldn’t disregard this interesting industrial wonder!

-One-day trips during easter: Paasvuurs in Groningen, Drenthe, and Overijssel)
+One-day trips during easter: fires in Groningen, Drenthe, and Overijssel

 Paasvuurs (Easter fires) usually take place on Easter Sunday.
-In these provinces, the fun tradition symbolises spring taking over from winter (and the fires conveniently enriches the soil with their ashes).
+In these provinces, the fun tradition symbolises spring taking over from winter (and the fires conveniently enrich the soil with their ashes).

 In many open fields you’ll see enormous piles of wood, trees, and basically, anything that can guarantee some spectacular fire, surrounded by flocks of families and kids (literally) having a field day.

 What are your favourite places in the north of the Netherlands?
+Do you have any recommendations?
 Tell us in the comments below!